If you are reading this post as someone who has recently lost a loved one, please accept our condolences.

 Note that, when selling a mortgaged property, you will normally have to pay early redemption penalties.
 This is because the terms of the loan are ending before the official mortgage end date.

-5. Tax on Inherited Property
+7. Tax When Selling Inherited Property

 When selling inherited property, you may need to pay taxes, including capital gains tax.